 Jayhawk Athletic Performance Lab

 Recent collaborations between KU Athletics and the Human Performance Laboratories in the Department of Health, Sport, and Exercise Sciences have resulted in the creation of the Research and Coaching Performance Team.
-Led by Andrea Hudy (Asst.
-Athletic Director for Sport Performance) and Dr. Andrew Fry (Professor, Dept. Health, Sport, and Exercise Sciences), this team of coaches, sport scientists and students has been developed to optimize and coordinate collaborative efforts for the study of sports performance.
+This team of coaches, sport scientists and students has been developed to optimize and coordinate collaborative efforts for the study of sports performance.
 Through these efforts, coaches and athletes can benefit as information is made available concerning training methods and modalities.
-This team is also responsible for the annual two day Midwest Sports Performance Conference that is held every May on the KU campus.

 Recently, the Research and Coaching Performance Team at the University of Kansas had the opportunity to evaluate the validity of the EliteForm PowerTracker.
 Although data are still undergoing analysis, first reports indicate that the EliteForm PowerTracker is an extremely useful and accurate tool for the weight room.
 When comparing PowerTracker data to Tendo captured data, results indicated that PowerTracker was at least as accurate as the Tendo unit, and in some cases, more accurate.